code-at-the-edge/curriculum-materials/content/learning/css/index.md

 - change the background colour
 - recognize the different sections of your web site

 Before that let's review what we did yesterday!
+Also, let's learn some new HTML that you didn't get to practice in your first class.
+Then we'll go on to CSS!

 ## Review: Parts of a web page and styling text